DeclanKim1004/bonefire/README.md

 cd Bonefire
 python3 -m pip install --upgrade -r requirements.txt
 ```

+Create a `config.json` file in the project root after cloning.
+This configuration is loaded by both the Flask dashboard and the Discord logger.
+An example path would be `/opt/bonefire/config.json` when running the systemd services.

 ## Systemd Setup
 Service files for running the logger, web dashboard and ngrok tunnel with `systemctl` live in the `systemd/` directory.
 The `install_systemd.sh` helper copies and enables them: